-Please contact Mr Sharpe (Assistant Headteacher) at school with any queries about Pupil Premium.
-His e-mail is firstname.lastname@example.org
+Please contact Miss Gregg (Associate Assistant Headteacher) at school with any queries about Pupil Premium.
+Her e-mail is firstname.lastname@example.org

 The Government requires the school to publish information about how we use Pupil Premium Funding: